openzipkin/brave/brave/RATIONALE.md

 design incubated in [Spring Cloud Sleuth](https://github.com/spring-cloud/spring-cloud-sleuth) prior to becoming a primary type here.
 Our care and docs around error handling in general is credit to [Nike Wingtips](https://github.com/Nike-Inc/wingtips#warning-about-error-handling-when-using-try-with-resources-to-autoclose-spans).

+### Why we don't tag "error=false"
+It may seem useful to tag lack of error as "error=false".
+This causes far more damage than good.
+Firstly, neither here nor in Zipkin, could we define a value range for the "error" tag.
+There are far too many different frameworks to believe normalization is possible.

+Next, even when we think something is successful, it might not be.
+For example, one-way RPC give no response back.
+If you tag "error=false", you could confuse users when it was an error.

+It is particularly important to understand users writing instrumentation will make mistakes.
+If we suggest an erroneous practice, it will hurt them in surprising ways.
+For example, mistakes were made in OpenTracing where users colored all spans red by misunderstanding success.

+To avoid leading people into problems, we have never described the "error" tag in boolean terms.
+It is the the code or message a person instead.
+For example, if you know you have an error, but don't know what it is, tag "error" -> "".
+This conveys "I don't know the error message".
+If instead, we said tag "true", it would tempt people to think "not false".
+This would be a slippery slope back into the "error=false" debacle.

+Users who have a success code, and want to tag it should just use a different tag name than "error" to convey that.
+For example, gRPC has a status which includes success, as does HTTP.
+In other words, the "error" tag does not need to be overloaded to say the opposite.
+The better practice is to use an appropriate alternative tag, such as "http.status_code".

+### Error overrides
+In some cases, the "error" code added may be misrepresentative.
+We formerly had users complaining about junk service diagrams because 404 was classified as an error. `HTTP GET` returning 404 is sometimes treated like `Map.containsKey` in certain REST dialects.
+You can imagine how aggregate service error stats become with this in mind.

+For this reason, all abstractions we make should have a default mapping, yet allow users to change the primary "error" status if they know better.

 ## Recorder architecture
 Much of Brave 4's architecture is borrowed from Finagle, whose design implies a separation between the propagated trace context and the data